2020 Vrútky school stabbing: Attack

 On the morning of 11 June 2020, the perpetrator entered the school building by breaking a glass door and attacked staff members and pupils with a knife.

 He fatally stabbed the school's deputy principal, a 51-year-old woman, and injured several others, including a caretaker, a female teacher, and two pupils who were later hospitalized.

 Police officers who arrived at the scene confronted the attacker outside the building.
 When he resisted arrest, they opened fire, killing him on the spot.

 Victims

 The attack claimed the life of the school's deputy principal, aged 51.

-Five others were directly injured: a caretaker, a teacher who sustained serious injuries, and two students who were hospitalized but later recovered.
+Four others were directly injured: a caretaker, a teacher who sustained serious injuries, and two students who were hospitalized but later recovered.
 Two policemen were indirectly injured by ricocheting bullet fragments.

 The victims included both school staff and pupils, which deeply affected the local community.

 Aftermath and reactions

 The incident was one of the rare but serious cases of school violence in Slovakia.
 President Zuzana Čaputová expressed condolences to the victims’ families and praised the police for their prompt response.

 Education Minister Tomáš Drucker stated that the government would strengthen safety measures and mental-health support in Slovak schools to prevent similar attacks.

 Media and community retrospectives later examined the suspect's background and the broader need for mental-health care and anti-bullying initiatives in Slovak schools.